HaopengSun/auth-system-express/README.md

-Authentication and authorization system using Express.js JWT WIP
+- Authentication and authorization system using Express.js
+- JWT
+- Webpack integration